strongdm/log-export-container/docs/HOW_TO_CREATE_AMI.md

 This step will take a while and you will know that it has finished when the "PLAY RECAP" message appears (see image below).
 ![image](https://user-images.githubusercontent.com/20745533/158178473-e57209a0-32c5-48a1-99e2-8a455e7f4f16.png)

 After that Log Export Container should be up and running.
+And you can test it if you like, you just need to make the proper log configuration in StrongDM.

 12. Now we need to clean the container in order to generate the AMI.
 We need to get rid of any credentials and disable root login.
 To do that you need to run the [clean-up-credentials.sh](build-utils/clean-up-credentials.sh) script inside the container:
 > $ sudo /clean-up-credentials.sh